Skip to Content

 Bison Steak Recipe

-Bison steak on a plate with sweet potatoes and zucchini.
+Bison steak on a plate with vegetables.

 • Bison: I use 1- 1½ -inch thick bison New York strip steaks; adjust the cooking time for bison if using a large cut.